prithvijitbasak/prithvijitbasak/README.md

 <br/>

-- 👀 I’m interested in Competitive Programming and Web Development.
+- 👀 I’m interested in Problem Solving and Web Development.
 - 🎓 I’m currently pursuing CSE(B.Tech) at Camellia Institute of Technology (Kolkata).
-- ✍️ I'm learning DSA and FrontEnd Web Development.
+- ✍️ I'm learning DSA and Web Development.
 - 💞️ I’m looking for SDE roles.
 - 💬 Ask me about DSA
 - 📫 Reach me at:-